ruflin/Elastica.io/source/getting-started/installation.markdown

 If you don't use composer in your project you have to include Elastica.
 Best way to do this is to use PHP <a href="http://php.net/manual/en/function.spl-autoload-register.php">spl_autoload_register</a>.
 This function is automatically called in case you are trying to use a class/interface which hasn't been defined yet.

-So let's assume you installed Elastica to <code>/var/www/Elastica</code>.
-When you make an instance of <code>\Elastica\Client</code>, the function will check if there is a file with that class in <code>/var/www/Elastica/Client</code> and load it.
+So let's assume you installed Elastica to `/var/www/Elastica`.
+When you make an instance of `\Elastica\Client`, the function will check if there is a file with that class in `/var/www/Elastica/Client` and load it.

 ```php
 function __autoload_elastica ($class) {